-16. There are existing directories which provide some of the material that will be covered by the ARF Directory.
+- 14. There are existing directories which provide some of the material that will be covered by the ARF Directory.
 However, no existing Directory has the same scope as the proposed ARF Directory.
-The existing Directories include but are not limited to:

-- International Critical Information Infrastructure Protection Directory (the Meridian Directory) - The G8 24/7 Network on High Tech Crime - Asia Pacific CERT Points of Contact - ASEAN Regional Forum Ministry of Foreign Affairs Points of Contact.
+The existing Directories include but are not limited to: - International Critical Information Infrastructure Protection Directory (the Meridian Directory) - The G8 24/7 Network on High Tech Crime - Asia Pacific CERT Points of Contact - ASEAN Regional Forum Ministry of Foreign Affairs Points of Contact. - 15.
+In case the contact points of this Directory overlap with other existing directories for ICT security incidents, countries concerned will discuss and decide the processes and procedures to be applied based on mutual consent.

-Pilot Program
+[Pilot Program

-17. We welcome nominations to participate in the Directory for consideration and discussion at the next ARF Study Group meeting and subsequent ARF ISM on ICTs Security.
+.
+We welcome nominations to participate in the Directory for consideration and discussion at the next ARF Study Group meeting and subsequent ARF ISM on ICTs Security.
+(Delete this para, if this CBM is agreed)]